Food contact materials: authorised substances

 What is changing and why?

-However, it did permit the continued sale of these materials provided businesses have submitted an application to an EU Member State authority for validation by the European Food Safety Authority (EFSA).
-Following complications with providing EFSA with the necessary data to validate applications, those applicants are being allowed additional time to complete their applications, and can continue to place these plastic materials on the EU market until 31 January 2026.
+In July 2023, the EU revoked its authorisation of the use of untreated wood flour/fibres and salicylic acid in the manufacture of plastic materials intended to come into contact with food.
+However, it did allow sale of these materials to continue, provided businesses have submitted an application to an EU Member State authority for validation by the European Food Safety Authority (EFSA).
+Following complications with providing EFSA with the data needed, additional time is now being allowed to complete applications, and businesses can continue to place these plastic materials on the EU market until 31 January 2026.

 Actions